FedADMM-InSa: An Inexact and Self-Adaptive ADMM for Federated Learning: Introduction

 In FL, multiple clients (devices) in a distributed environment collaboratively train a neural network model under the coordination of a central server, without centralizing their data.
 The training process of FL consists of several communication rounds.
-For example, in the most commonly used FedAvg \cite{mcmahan2017communicationefficient} algorithm, at every communication round, each client computes a model update on its local data using the latest copy of the global model parameters and then sends the model update to the central server.
+For example, in the most commonly used FedAvg \citep{mcmahan2017communicationefficient} algorithm, at every communication round, each client computes a model update on its local data using the latest copy of the global model parameters and then sends the model update to the central server.
 The server aggregates these updates by averaging to update the global model parameters, which are then sent to all clients.
-Despite the fact that no raw data is transmitted, there is still a risk of privacy breaches, such as data reconstruction attacks \cite{geng2023improved, wang2023approximatea, xiao2024privacypreserving, yang2023reveal}.
+Despite the fact that no raw data is transmitted, there is still a risk of privacy breaches, such as data reconstruction attacks \citep{geng2023improved, wang2023approximatea, xiao2024privacypreserving, yang2023reveal}.

-One of the key properties of FL is that the clients are massively distributed and have limited communication capacity \cite{kairouz2021advancesa, mcmahan2017communicationefficient, zhang2022federated}.
+One of the key properties of FL is that the clients are massively distributed and have limited communication capacity \citep{kairouz2021advancesa, mcmahan2017communicationefficient, zhang2022federated}.
 To decrease the number of communication rounds needed to train a model, FedAvg suggests increasing local computation on each client.
-Unlike traditional distributed optimization \cite{zinkevich2010parallelizeda} where consensus is performed after every local gradient computation, in FedAvg, the clients perform multiple full-batch or stochastic gradient descent steps before these local model parameters are aggregated in order to update the global model parameters.
+Unlike traditional distributed optimization \citep{zinkevich2010parallelized} where consensus is performed after every local gradient computation, in FedAvg, the clients perform multiple epochs using full-batch or stochastic gradient descents before these local model parameters are aggregated in order to update the global model parameters.